paciowg/sample-data/2023-09 HL7 Sept Connectathon/README.md

 **Practitioner**
 - Included only the subset of Practitioners that will be used in the Sept 2023 PACIO Connectathon tracks.
 - Where necessary, added "Identifier" field to conform to National Directory IG https://build.fhir.org/ig/HL7/fhir-us-ndh/
+- Added practitioner Hema Onko.
+We referred to this practitioner in a previous connectathon, but the sample instance didn't exist in this repo.
+- Included addresses for all practitioners.